roboclasses/roboclasses-care-main/README.md

 ## Areas of improvement

-- Responsiveness for all devices is pending.
+- Responsiveness for tablet devices is pending.
+- Codebase refactor and docementation are pending.
+- We have to make production grade code for this SAAS.

 ---